About The Prince of Wales

 These overseas visits enable The Prince to familiarise himself with a wide range of international issues and to meet many Heads of State and senior officials.
 His Royal Highness often represents The Queen at overseas events, such as state funerals.

-The Prince tries to find ways for The Prince’s Charities, most of which His Royal Highness has established himself, to work for the benefit of the international community and often visits projects set up by his own charities during overseas visits.
+The Prince tries to find ways for The Prince of Wales's Charities, most of which His Royal Highness has established himself, to work for the benefit of the international community and often visits projects set up by his own charities during overseas visits.
 For example, The Prince has recently set up Prince’s Trust International.

 Charities and Patronages